AbdullahSibda/constitutional-compass/README.md

 ## Team Rules
 - Discuss uncertainties in the group chat first
 - Verify tests pass before any push to `dev`
+- Link to website is `https://wonderful-river-0d8fbf010.6.azurestaticapps.net/`

 ## Backend Rules
 - Add all backend code to the api repo - constitutional-compass-api